+Warning!
+Do not power the flow meter with the sensor jumper disconnected.
+This could cause overheating of the sensors and/or damage to the electronics.
 1. Locate the Ro temperature (measured resistance at 0°C) value and the Alpha value shown on the Calibration Certificate supplied with the flow meter.

-2. Turn off power to the flow meter.
-Allow a 6 minute cooldown before continuing.

-3. Remove the cover of the flow meter enclosure to access the sensor connection points.
-Remove the four-position jumper from J5, J6, J7 and J8 (see below for location).
+- 2. Turn off power to the flow meter.
+Allow a 6 minute cool-down before continuing. - 3.
+Remove the cover of the flow meter enclosure to access the sensor connection points.
+Remove the four-position jumper from J5, J6, J7 and J8 as shown below.

-Figure 3-4.
-Sensor Validation Component Locations
+Figure 3-3.
+Sensor Validation Component Location

-- 4. Set the multimeter to read Ohms in the 200 Ohm range.
-Connect TB3 and TB6 on NEMA 4X enclosures or TB17 and TB18 on Hazardous-Area enclosures.
-Measure the cable resistance between the terminals.
-Record the resistance (in Ohms) in Column 1 of Table 3-2. - 5.
-Set the multimeter to read Ohms in the 2K range.
-Connect to terminals of J5 and J6 (temperature sensor).
-Meaure the resistance between J5 and J6.
-Record the temperature sensor resistance (in Ohms) in Column 2 of Table 3-2. - 6.
-Set the multimeter to read in the 200 Ohm range.
-Connect the multimeter to terminals of J7 and J8 (velocity sensor).
-Measure the resistance between J7 and J8 and record the velocity sensor resistance (in Ohms) in Column 2 of Table 3-2.
+- 4. Set the multimeter to read Ohms in the 2K range.
+Connect the multimeter to terminals J5 and J6 (temperature sensor).
+Measure the resistance between J5 and J6 and record the temperature sensor resistance (in Ohms) in Table 3-2. - Set the multimeter to read in the 200 Ohm range.
+Connect the multimeter to terminals J7 and J8 (velocity sensor).
+Measure the resistance between J7 and J8 and record the velocity sensor resistance (in Ohms) in Table 3-2. - 6.
+Use the measured resistance values and the Ro and Alpha values from the Calibration Certificate to calculate the temperature for each sensor as follows: